TomBurdge/Carbon-benefit-IT-Refurbishment/README.md

 - Python installed ony our device.
 - Pandas module installed on your device.
-- Google Maps API module installed on your device
+- Google Maps API module installed on your device.
+- A Google Maps API key.
 - Scope 1 & 2 emissions for your facility, preferably to SECR standards.
 - Input data on the product type of your IT products.
 - A database for new production of IT products by type.